 Splash Jungle Phuket

-This popular water park in Phuket is always a hit with the kids.
+This original water park in Phuket is still a hit with the kids.
 The park is fairly small so easily done in half a day, although the kids may never want to leave!

 This Phuket water theme park has a choice of cafes and bars, including a swim-up bar, as well as locker rental, towel hire and a gift shop (that also stocks swimming gear if you forget yours!)